diffusioncon/Launchpad/README.md

 Check out the [tracks](https://github.com/DiffusionCon/Launchpad/blob/master/TRACKS.md) and the technology starter kits in this repo.

-Submissions must use one of the technologies of the Convergence Stack, please see the (lax) [rules](https://diffusion2019.devpost.com/rules).
+Submissions must use one of the technologies of the Convergence Stack, please see the [rules](https://diffusion2019.devpost.com/rules).

 ### Judging criteria